Project Funder: Archstone Foundation, the Harry and Jeanette Weinberg Foundation, the U.S. Department of Housing and Urban Development (HUD).

 Project Partners: Community Housing Solutions of Guilford, Inc., Catholic Social Services of the Diocese of Scranton, Cathedral Square Corporation, Inc., and the Family Health Centers of San Diego.

 Project Contact: Jill Breysse, firstname.lastname@example.org, 443.539.4155

-- In Greensboro, North Carolina, construction specialists from Community Housing Solutions of Guilford, Inc., a nonprofit organization whose mission is to “provide decent, safe, and affordable housing to low-income households,” have teamed up with OTs and RNs from Cone Health, one of the region’s largest health networks.
+- In Greensboro, North Carolina, construction specialists from Community Housing Solutions of Guilford, Inc., a nonprofit organization whose mission is to “provide decent, safe, and affordable housing to low-income households,” teamed with OTs and RNs from Cone Health, one of the region’s largest health networks.

-- Vermont’s project team includes both nursing and home repair staff from Cathedral Square Corporation, Inc., a nonprofit developer of “affordable, service-enriched housing communities for seniors and individuals with special needs,” with OT staff from the University of Vermont Medical Center.
+- Vermont’s project team included both nursing and home repair staff from Cathedral Square Corporation, Inc., a nonprofit developer of “affordable, service-enriched housing communities for seniors and individuals with special needs,” with OT staff from the University of Vermont Medical Center.

 Helping Older Adults to Age Gracefully in Place [url; NCHH, 2017]

 Szanton et al. CAPABLE Trial: A Randomized Controlled Trial of Nurse, Occupational Therapist and Handyman to Reduce Disability among Older Adults: Rationale and Design (Contemporary Clinical Trials) [pdf]